Rafael1s/Deep-Reinforcement-Learning-Algorithms/README.md

 The projects are deployed in the matrix form: **[env x model]**, where **env** is the environment to be solved, and
 **model** is the model/algorithm which solves this environment.
 In some cases, the same environment is resolved by several
 algorithms.
 All projects are presented as a **jupyter notebook** containing **log** of all episodes (sometimes log  contains only the part of episodes, which are tracked with a certain period).
+The following environments are currently supported:

+* AntBulletEnv
+* Bipedalwalker
+* CarRacing
+* CartPole
+* HopperBulletEnv
+* LunarLander
+* LunarLanderContinuous
+* Markov Decision 6x6
+* Pong
+* Navigation
+* Crawler
+* Reacher
+* Tennis
+* Waker2DBulletEnv

 * [_Monte-Carlo Methods_](https://medium.com/@zsalloum/monte-carlo-in-reinforcement-learning-the-easy-way-564c53010511)
 In Monte Carlo (MC), we play episodes of the game until we reach the end, we grab the rewards collected on the way